If you’re living in Germany, here is a list of international schools in Germany to enrol your child into the education system in Germany.

 - Should you enrol your child in an international school?

 - How to enrol into an international school.

 - List of top international schools in Germany.

 Should you choose an international school in Germany?

-Admission procedures vary from school to school but it is advised to apply as soon as possible as there are often waiting lists, although you might be able to gain admission part way through a year as the student population in international schools can be transient.
-For more information on choosing and applying to international schools in Germany, see Expatica's complete guide to schools in Germany: local, private, bilingual and international schools in Germany.
+Admission procedures vary from school to school but it is best to apply as soon as possible as there are often waiting lists.
+You might, however, be able to gain admission part way through a year as the student population in international schools can be transient.
+For more information on choosing and applying to international schools in Germany, see Expatica’s complete guide to schools in Germany: local, private, bilingual and international schools in Germany.